UCL/git-novice/_extras/discuss.md

 when working on a project.
 It might be required to remove a file from the repository.

-Create a new file for the planet Nibiru:
+Create a new file for the invisible ink:

 ~~~
-$ echo "This is another name for fake planet X" > nibiru.txt
+$ echo "This is where we keep the secret sauce" > invisible.md
 ~~~
 {: .language-bash}

 Now add to the repository like you have learned earlier:

 ~~~
-$ git add nibiru.txt
+$ git add invisible.md
-$ git commit -m 'adding info on nibiru'
+$ git commit -m 'adding secret sauce'
 $ git status
 ~~~
 {: .language-bash}